SUMAN-KANNAN/Wireless_audio_iot/README.md

     ```

 3.  **Install and Run Redis (for State Management):**
     The server uses Redis to store the state of the rooms.
-You need to have it running locally.
-The easiest way on Windows is to use the Windows Subsystem for Linux (WSL).

-    - **Install WSL:** Open PowerShell as an Administrator and run:
-      ```powershell
-      wsl --install
+This is a separate program that must be running in the background before you start the Flask server.

+    #### On Windows:
+    1.  **Download the Redis installer** from the official repository for Windows releases: https://github.com/tporadowski/redis/releases.
+Download the latest `.msi` file.
+    2.  **Run the installer.** Follow the prompts.
+        - **Port Number:** When asked for a port number, leave it as the default `6379`.
+The Python application is configured to connect to this port.
+        - **Max Memory:** When asked to set a max memory limit, you can leave it at the default value (e.g., 100MB).
+This is a safety feature, and our application uses very little memory.
+        - **PATH:** **Important:** Ensure the box to "Add the Redis installation folder to the PATH environment variable" is checked.
+    3.  **Start the Redis server.** After installation, open a new Command Prompt or PowerShell window and simply run:
+        ```bash
+        redis-server
         ```
-      *This may require a system restart.*
-    - **Install Redis on WSL:** After WSL is set up (it usually installs Ubuntu by default), open your Ubuntu terminal and run:
+    *Leave this terminal window open.
+It is your running Redis database.*

+    #### On macOS/Linux (or Windows via WSL):
+    - **On macOS (using Homebrew):**
         ```bash
-      sudo apt update && sudo apt upgrade -y sudo apt install redis-server -y
+        brew install redis
+        brew services start redis
         ```
-    - **Start the Redis Service:**
+    - **On Linux (Ubuntu/Debian):**
         ```bash
-      sudo service redis-server start
+        sudo apt update && sudo apt install redis-server -y sudo service redis-server start
         ```
-    *You can now leave this terminal running in the background.
-Redis will be accessible to your Flask app at `localhost:6379`.*

 4.  **Start the Flask Server:**
-    In the same terminal, run the server.
-It will show you the local IP address it's running on, which you'll need for the hardware setup.
+    Open a **new terminal** (your Redis server should still be running in the other one).
+Make sure your Python virtual environment is active (`.\venv\Scripts\activate`).
+Then run the server:
     ```bash
     python app.py
     ```